Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 button, then **Edit** and check the **Enable Login Policy** and **Force Login Policy** boxes.

-Enabling these boxes will 1) Reveal the **User’s Policy Agreement** on the Login page, and 2) Force users to **Agree** to the policy when logging into Secret Server.
+Enabling these boxes will 1) Reveal the **User's Policy Agreement** on the Login page, and 2) Force users to **Agree** to the policy when logging into Secret Server.

 ### How to Modify the Login Banner Messaging

-To modify the display text from this **Login Policy Agreement**, go to Secret Server’s Web Server and open **File Explorer**.
-Navigate to a text file called “**policy.txt**” (default file path location is **C:\\inetpub\\wwwroot\\SecretServer\\policy.txt**)
+To modify the display text from this **Login Policy Agreement**, go to Secret Server's Web Server and open **File Explorer**.
+Navigate to a text file called "**policy.txt**" (default file path location is **C:\\inetpub\\wwwroot\\SecretServer\\policy.txt**)

-Open this file in Notepad and adjust the text according to your organization’s policy requirements, then **Save**.
+Open this file in Notepad and adjust the text according to your organization's policy requirements, then **Save**.
 The default text reads as follows:

 - *Access to this system is restricted to authorized users.
 Users (authorized